When Career Dissatisfaction Becomes a Reality

-- How feasible is it to implement any of the alternatives into the present?
+- How feasible is it to implement any of the alternatives in the present?

 - What is the next step?

 Once the individual feels s/he has engaged in enough personal research and exploration, s/he is then is in a position to actively seek solutions or advice.
-Just by taking the first step can trigger a series of events leading to change, and potentially the opportunities to make informed career decisions.
+Just taking the first step can trigger a series of events leading to change and potentially the opportunities to make informed career decisions.

 People who are content with their careers and roles are the ones who also tend to contribute successfully at work too.
 They lead happier lives and have better working and personal relationships with other people.